smatt023/cs180/README.md

 - The target audience will be UCR students (using ucr.edu verification)

 ### Economic feasibility
-- Using free options AWS, Firebase, Heroku, Stripe and more
+- Using free options AWS, Firebase, Stripe and more
 - Using open source technologies MongoDB, PostgreSQL

 ### Schedule feasibility